adompeldorius/selfdestruct-analysis/verkle_trie_with_selfdestruct_eip.md

 ### Miscellaneous

-* The `SELFDESTRUCT` opcode is renamed to `SENDALL`, and now _only_ immediately moves all ETH in the account to the target; it no longer destroys code or storage or alters the nonce
+* The `SELFDESTRUCT` opcode keeps its functionality, but instead of destroying code and storage from the state trie, the incarnation_number of the account is incremented by one.
 * All refunds are removed

 ## Rationale